Flavor Structures of Quarks and Leptons from Flipped SU(5) GUT with $A_4$ Modular Flavor Symmetry: Multiple Moduli Values in GUT

 In modular GUT framework, the superfields within a multiplet of GUT gauge group should transform identically with the same modulus field.
 We know that some representation of the GUT group contains both quarks and leptons.
 So, it seems that the unification of matter contents will be spoiled if different values of modulus are assigned separately for quarks and leptons.
+We propose to reconcile such an inconsistency in the orbifold GUT scheme, for example, with a 5D ${\cal M}_4\tm S^1/Z_2$ orbifold.
+The generalization of 4D flipped SU(5) GUT to 5D flipped SU(5) orbifold GUT is straightforward.